(Remote, Full Time, Anywhere)

 Ways to Be Successful

 The Product Designer will be assessed by the quality of solutions produced and by the timeliness and effectiveness of execution.
 Product Designers who show very good quality at a detailed level consistently and at the same time organize themselves successfully in such a way that they optimize their work for most results are valued by the company.
 The Product Designer's solutions speak for themselves, but they also need to be backed up by effective conduct that enables effective production within DCS's conduct - careful planning and effective organization of the process is essential to be successful in the role long term, of course quality still being most important.
+It is also critical to pay due attention to matters and exercise due diligence when making design decisions - this has direct impact on the error rate and the consequences of such errors - the fewer errors the Product Designer makes in designs, the more valuable the Product Designer is to the company.

 Requirements to Candidates